-• While using the emergency brake, the brake system warning light and the indicator light on the parking brake switch illuminate and a chirp sounds.
+• While using the emergency brake, the electronic parking brake indicator light and the indicator light on the parking brake switch illuminate and a chirp sounds.

 • While using the emergency brake, a sound may be heard from the engine compartment.
 This is the operating sound of the brake that is activated by the Vehicle Dynamics Control system, and does not indicate a malfunction.